alanmitchell/particle-pulse-counter/README.md

 # particle-pulse-counter

-A Particle.io project the counts pulses from a dry-contact or open-collector source.
+A [Particle.io project](https://www.particle.io/) the counts pulses from a dry-contact or open-collector source.
 The cumulative pulse count is published to the Particle cloud.
 The cumulative pulse count is periodically stored into non-volatile memory and restored from that memory upon a reboot of the Particle device.

+This work was funded by the Alaska Center for Energy and Power.

 ## Welcome to your project!